senya/git-check-rebase/README.rst

    For not-equal commits start and interactive comparison.
 For each pair of matching but not equeal commits ``git-change-difftool`` is called.
 Zero return status is considered as "commits are OK", failure as "commits are not OK".
 Note, that to exit ``vimdiff`` with error code, you should use command ``:cq``.
 The information is stored into meta file.
 If ``--meta`` option is not specified, new meta file is created.
    ``--interactive`` may be used only when exatly two ranges are specified.

+.. option:: --color, --no-color

+   Highlight or not the results.
+When --html option is in use --no-color doesn't make sense: html is always highlighted.
+   If unspecified results are highlighted by default if stdout is tty.

 Ranges:

 *range* is ``[name:][base..]top[,[base..]top...]``, where name (if specified) will be used as corresponding column header.
 If *base* revision is not specified, the whole history of *top* revision is used as range (like for ``git-log`` command).